PlotCoded/Simulations/PROGRESS.md

 <li>21:44 Finished the projectile for now.
 I will add more details and stuff over time but not immediately</li>
 <li>22:14 6/10/25.
 Moving on the another simulation, equilibrium</li>
 <li> 20: 33 09/10/25.
 Just finished the necessary equilibrium part</li>
+<li>21: 13 Now creating the moment and torque simulation</li>
+<li>14:18 12/10/25 Created the pivot for the moment Simulation and also have making started some documentation</li>
+<li>21/11/25 22:26 Making rotations when weights are added</li>
 </ul>

 # Copyright (c) 2024 Sam